When I was a kid, I tried talking to my parents about money. I was told that I needed to focus on school and let the

 If that person is investing money with their financial guy, they are almost certainly overpaying.
 Vanguard mutual funds charge you a fraction of a percent in fees — Vanguard Total Stock Market ETF has a 0.03% expense ratio — that’s $3 on every $10,000.
 Wealthfront will manage $15,000 for free, then it’s 0.25%; these are on top of the, on average, 0.12% fees charged by the underlying ETFs they put you in.

 All investment advisors will charge you way more than 0.25% annually.
 They cannot manage a $100,000 and only get paid $250 – they wouldn't be able to put food on the table, let alone pay rent or the utility bill.

 But they’ve feasted for decades because no one talked about it.
 Vanguard got flak early on because they were too cheap.
 Then word of mouth spread about how index funds were fine, how actively managed funds sucked, and now look at where we are.
 Billions upon billions of dollars are in index funds.
 That’s millions upon millions of advisory fees not being earned.

-In fact, there are laws that prevent companies from doing this in the reverse.
-If companies got together and agreed not to compete, they could be investigated for price fixing!
-That's how important communication is.
+There are laws that prevent companies from doing this in the reverse.
+If companies got together and agreed not to compete, they could be investigated for price-fixing!
+That’s how important communication is.

 Taboo 3: Talking About Debt